GabeStah/coeus/README.md

 - [x] Integrate response payload compression.

-### Performance Check: Cache In-Memory User Data
+### In-Memory Cache of User Data

-- Using JWT payload to determine Policy is preferred for speed, but the only means of disabling a User for an Admin is to wait for JWT token expiration.
+- [x] Using JWT payload to determine Policy is preferred for speed, but the only means of disabling a User for an Admin is to wait for JWT token expiration.
-- Cache User db permissions in-memory for validation against request.
-Update in-memory cache on any relevant `/user` successful endpoint request.
+- [x] Cache User db permissions in-memory for validation against request.
+Update in-memory cache on any relevant successful `/user` endpoint request.
-- Use `coeus.users` `hash` property for fast validation, comparing JWT hash to in-memory hash.
+- [x] Use `coeus.users` `hash` property for fast validation, comparing JWT hash to in-memory hash.

 Generate `hash` when:

-- User document inserted into db
+- [x] User document inserted into db
-- User document updated in db
+- [x] User document updated in db

 ### /data/delete Logic Check: `_id` Property